Clustering

 • Create Cluster Score - checking this checkbox creates a decimal field on the Document object that stores the document's coherence score within the cluster.
 Enabling this will increase the duration of the cluster job significantly.
 This is unchecked by default.

-See Clustering and Deleting a cluster.
+See Deleting a cluster.

 Default settings for automatically created clusters